Christian Walker (media personality): Content rebrand

 In 2022, Walker moved back to California from Florida, despite originally decrying California's purported left-leaning ideals.
 Since 2022, Walker's content underwent a "rebrand", to appear "more middle of the aisle."
 Walker has removed much of his political content from his social media platforms, arguing that he no longer wishes to let politics and anger fuel his content.

 Personal life

-As of 2022, Walker stated he does not identify with the label of gay, but is attracted to men.
 In 2016, he won a competitive cheerleading award as a 16 year old.
 He went to school at University of California, Los Angeles, where he performed as a competitive cheerleader.
+As of 2022, Walker stated he does not identify with the label of gay, but is attracted to men.